 The Appeals Committee will also advise the ASE Education Foundation President of its judgments and recommendations for action in any cases of malpractice or misrepresentation involving the misuse of ASE program accreditation for a medium/heavy truck technician training program.
 Upon receipt of a complaint alleging misuse or misrepresentation by an accredited program, a Grievance Examiner will be notified.
 The Grievance Examiner will notify the parties against whom the complaint has been filed, in writing, indicating the alleged wrongdoing.
 The parties will be further advised that they may submit a written explanation concerning the circumstances of the complaint within thirty (30) days.
-After the Grievance Examiner has considered the complaint and received the explanation, if any, the Grievance Examiner will determine whether there is a reasonable basis for a possible wrongdoing.
-If the Grievance Examiner finds such a basis, the Grievance Examiner will inform the parties of the findings.
+After the Grievance Examiner will determine whether there is a reasonable basis for a possible wrongdoing.
+If the Grievance Examiner will determine whether there is a reasonable basis for a possible wrongdoing.
+If the Grievance Examiner will inform the parties of the findings.
 At that time, the Grievance Examiner will inform the parties of their right to a hearing before an Appeals Committee.
 The parties will have fifteen (15) days to notify the Grievance Examiner, in writing, of their decision.